jeffreysharris/ProfessorPeanut/README.md

 You'll need a testbed of dummy data, which are found in the /private folder as seed_ requests and users json files.
 Navigate to the Peanut folder in the Terminal, and start the meteor server with the simple command:

 	  meteor

-Then, open a new tab and enter:

-	  mongoimport --db meteor --collection requests --type json --file /private/seed_requests.json --jsonArray

-Do the same for seed_users:

-	  mongoimport --db meteor --collection users --type json --file /private/seed_users.json --jsonArray

-Finally, open the /server/startup.js and ensure the top four commands are uncommented:

-	REMOVE THESE TO RETAIN NEW DB ENTRIES

-	console.log('Clearing database... check server/server.js[ln:5] to stop this from happening.')
-	Meteor.users.remove({});
-	Requests.remove({});
-	Transactions.remove({});

-Then, restart the server and/or refresh the app.
-The app can be viewed in the browser at localhost:3000.

 If all went smoothly, you should see dummy data populating, and a splash screen.
 Feel free to create an account using the sign-in link in the upper left, and test the functionality.
 If you don't want the server to erase everything and redo all dummy transactions, remember to re-comment-out those functions in startup.js.